 Question: Are there research opportunities within the child training program?

 Answer: Yes.
-There are a variety of research opportunities in different areas including clinical drug trials, developmental epidemiology, trauma, and ADHD.
+There are a variety of research opportunities in different areas including clinical drug trials, developmental epidemiology, trauma, autism, and ADHD.